leommh/Flashcards/README.md

 * After executing an "expo start" to start compiling the code in react and after compiling, just choose the platform that you prefer to run the project (Android or iOS).

 ##### Link of project expo.io: https://expo.io/@leommh/flashcards

+How to use:

+1 - git clone
+2 - yarn install
+3 - expo start